-How it works – The first medication, mifepristone, blocks progesterone.
+The first medication, mifepristone, blocks progesterone.
 Progesterone is a hormone that is necessary for the pregnancy to survive.
-Without progesterone, the embryo eventually dies over the next several days.
-The second medication, misoprostol, causes bleeding and cramping, expelling the embryo and uterine contents.
+Without progesterone, the embryo will eventually die over the next several days.
+Next, the second medication, misoprostol, causes bleeding and cramping, expelling the embryo and uterine contents.

-Side effects – Cramping and bleeding are expected.
+As a result of taking the abortion pill, cramping and bleeding are expected.
 Bleeding lasts an average of 9 to 16 days.
-Other possible side effects include nausea, vomiting, diarrhea, fever, chills, weakness, dizziness and headache.
+In addition, other possible side effects can include nausea, vomiting, diarrhea, fever, chills, weakness, dizziness and headache.

-Complications – In 1% of women, bleeding is so heavy a surgical procedure called a D&C is required to stop the bleeding.
-Life-threatening infection has occurred in a small number of women who used the abortion pill protocol.
+In 1% of women, bleeding is so heavy a surgical procedure called a D&C is required to stop the bleeding.
+In rare cases, life-threatening infection has occurred in a small number of women who used the abortion pill protocol.
 Before taking any medication, you should discuss the risks with your doctor and know what to do if complications arise.

 Information taken from U.S. Food and Drug Administration (2016).
 “Mifeprex Medication Guide.”
 U.S. Department of Health.
 Retrieved from https://www.fda.gov/drugs/postmarket-drug-safety-information-patients-and-providers/mifeprex-mifepristone-information